-Candidates are not required to learn and recite case law or statutory provisions, which is a real advantage for non-U.S. educated candidates.
-Rather, exams are designed to test candidates’ ability to think like a lawyer.
-Candidates are required to know what the legal rule is, and how it should properly be applied to a hypothetical problem situation.
+Candidates are not required to learn and recite case law or statutory provisions, which is a real advantage for candidates who did not get a J.D. in the United States.
+Exams are designed to test candidates’ ability to think like a lawyer.
+Candidates are required to know the legal rule and how it should be properly applied to a hypothetical problem situation.

 Always confirm eligibility with the applicable board of law examiners before enrolling in a U.S. bar exam preparation course.

 If you are a qualified lawyer in any country, you can sit for the California Bar Exam; you still have some other requirements to fulfill but your foreign license is a shortcut in the application process.
 If you have a law degree but are not licensed, you may qualify to sit for the bar if you complete an LL.M. with at least 20 credits at an ABA or California accredited school.

 As part of those 20 credits, you must take a California professional responsibility class and at least 3 classes must be in subjects that appear on the Bar Exam.

 You will be asked to provide a social security number when applying for the California Bar Exam.
 If you do not have a U.S. social security number, you will simply need to complete and submit a social security exemption form when submitting your bar exam registration forms.

 To learn more about the CA Bar Examination and the eligibility requirements for foreign-trained attorneys, please visit the official website of the State Bar of California.

 In general, foreign-trained attorneys with an undergraduate law degree from most common law countries may take the bar examination in New York, depending on the length and nature of their legal education, without completing additional coursework at a U.S. law school.

 Foreign-trained attorneys from civil law jurisdictions, or those from common law countries with degrees that do not meet the educational requirements, may be eligible after completing an LL.M. program at a U.S. ABA-accredited law school.